apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/ImplementATracer.md

 This guide is aimed at ``Tracer`` and `Instrument` protocol implementation authors.

 This guide is for you if you find yourself in need of implementing your own tracing client such as Zipkin, Jaeger, X-Trace, OpenTelemetry or something similar that is custom to your company or distributed system.
-This guide will also complete your understanding of how distributed tracing systems actually work, so even the casual developer may find this guide useful to read through, even if not implementing your own tracers.
+It will also complete your understanding of how distributed tracing systems actually work, so even the casual developer may find this guide useful to read through, even if not implementing your own tracers.

 ## Do you need an Instrument or a Tracer?